CerealNinjaOpsLLC/.github/profile/README.md

 *DevOps Tooling:* Ansible, Packer, Bash, Python, Nim *Infrastructure as Code:* Terraform, Terragrunt, Packer, CloudFormation *Monitoring:* Prometheus, Grafana, Datadog, CloudWatch, CloudTrail

+Feel free to send an email or leave a note on the discussions page